 \section{Introduction}

-For many scientific applications, including treatment effect estimation and policy learning, it is critical to infer real-valued summaries (i.e., functionals) of probability distributions.
-For this purpose, several debiased machine learning frameworks are available, including one-step estimation \citep{pfanzagl1985contributions, bickel1993efficient}, estimating equations and double-machine learning \citep{robins1995analysis, robinsCausal, vanderlaanunified, DoubleML}, targeted maximum likelihood estimation \citep{laan_rubin_2006, vanderLaanRose2011}, and sieve-based plug-in estimation \citep{shen1997methods, spnpsieve, sieveOneStepPlugin, SieveQiu, discussionMLEMark,undersmoothedHAL}.
-These frameworks typically involve two stages: preliminary estimation, wherein flexible machine learning techniques are used to estimate the data-generating distribution; and debiasing, which facilitates valid uncertainty assessment based on a prespecified statistical model.
-When the model is correctly specified, these methods yield parametric-rate consistent, regular, and asymptotically linear estimators that are efficient among the class of all regular estimators \citep{bickel1993efficient, vandervaart2000asymptotic}.
-Additionally, such efficient estimators are locally asymptotically minimax among all estimators, including irregular estimators, with respect to the statistical model \citep{vandervaart2000asymptotic}.
-In other words, asymptotically, they minimize the maximum mean square estimation error over all local perturbations of the data-generating distribution that fall within the statistical model, that is, over all local alternatives.
+For many scientific applications, including treatment effect estimation and policy learning, it is important to infer real-valued summaries, that is, functionals, of probability distributions.
+Several debiased machine learning (DML) frameworks are available for this purpose, including one-step estimation \citep{levit1975efficiency, pfanzagl1985contributions, hasminskii1979nonparametric, bickel1993efficient}, estimating equations and double machine learning \citep{robins1995analysis, robinsCausal, vanderlaanunified, DoubleML}, targeted maximum likelihood estimation \citep{laan_rubin_2006, vanderLaanRose2011}, and sieve-based plug-in estimation \citep{shen1997methods, spnpsieve, sieveOneStepPlugin, SieveQiu, discussionMLEMark,undersmoothedHAL}.
+These frameworks typically involve two stages: a preliminary estimation step, in which flexible machine learning methods are used to estimate the data-generating distribution, and a debiasing step, which enables valid uncertainty quantification under a prespecified statistical model.
+When the model is correctly specified, these methods yield regular, asymptotically linear estimators that are root-\(n\) consistent and efficient among all regular estimators \citep{bickel1993efficient, vandervaart2000asymptotic}.
+Moreover, such efficient estimators are locally asymptotically minimax over all estimators, including irregular ones, relative to the statistical model \citep{vandervaart2000asymptotic}.
+That is, asymptotically, they minimize the worst-case mean squared error over local perturbations of the data-generating distribution that remain within the model.